kubakubakuba/webeval/README.md

 ```

 The inputs and ouputs, are the data, which the program will be tested on. (should they be stored in a separate file, or can just be stores as a string here?)

+Databases are currently running on local XAMPP server, will be migrated to a VPS when possible.